dimitrijejankov/plinycompute/aws/README.md

 ### Security Groups
 I'm under the impression that security groups are pretty important for setting up a cluster, because they determine what ports the instances are allowed to communicate on (among other things).
 Fortunately, this is set up by default: according to the documentation [here](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#DefaultSecurityGroup), the VPC comes with a default security group that should allow instances to communicate with each other on any ports *as long as they are all in that security group*.

-I have given the VPC's default security group the name "benchmarking-security-group".
+I have given the VPC's default security group the name "benchmarking-security-group", but when launching an instance the name will show up as "default".

 ## Launching an Instance
 See the documentation [here](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#VPC_Launch_Instance).
 I won't repeat the steps here because they're spelled out in the link, but basically to launch an EC2 instance into the VPC, you select the AMI/instance type as usual, then under "Configure Instance Details" you select the desired VPC, subnet, and security group.
+However, you also have to override the "Auto-assign Public IP" setting and set it to "Enable".
+TODO mention # of instances

 ## Creating the AMI
 It would be useful to have an AMI which has all of the necessary dependencies installed, so we don't need to start from scratch every time we want to benchmark.
 Here are all the requirements/constraints I can think of for the AMI: